olcf/olcf-user-docs/data/project_centric.rst

 If you accidentally delete files from your project home directory, you may be able to retrieve them.
 Online backups are performed at regular intervals.
-Hourly backups for the past 24 hours, daily backups for the last 7 days, and once weekly backups are available.
+Hourly backups for the past 24 hours, daily backups for the last 7 days, and once-weekly backups are available.
 It is possible that the deleted files are available in one of those backups.
 The backup directories are named ``hourly.*``, ``daily.*``, and ``weekly.*`` where ``*`` is the date/time stamp of backup creation.
 For example, ``hourly.2020-01-01-0905`` is an hourly backup